Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 :::: challenge

+## Group Challenge: Inspecting and Adapting

 During a Daily Stand-Up Meeting, inspecting the progress on the project reveals some problems:

 -   A developer has created a front-end component which displays some output from an API endpoint, but the endpoint doesn't currently exist and isn't scheduled for the current Sprint.
 The Developer can't continue with the rest of their work until this endpoint is in place.
 -   When discussing their planned work, the group notices that two developers are working on elements that heavily depend on each other - if one isn't compatible with the other, the software won't work.
 -   One developer is scheduled to work on a large task over the next couple of days, which is critical to the rest of the group's work.
 However, the developer is going on holiday the next day.

+**Can you suddest a possible adaptation for each of the problems?**

 ::: solution